MAXXI Auditorium – admittance €5.00 – €4.00 for holders of the FAI card and BMW club members

 Whether they are the result of private collecting or conceived specifically as public spaces, these areas are true open air museums in which the works have a relationship with the nature that surrounds them and interact between themselves in new and unexpected ways: a form of experimentation that over the years has acquired increasing importance.

-In the third lecture of The Histories of Art the architect Andrea Zegna will be talking to us about All’Aperto, the public art project commissioned by the Fondazione Zegna to render contemporary art accessible.
+In the third lecture of The Histories of Art the architect Andrea Zegna and Cecilia Canziani, art critic and curator, will be talking to us about All’Aperto, the public art project commissioned by the Fondazione Zegna to render contemporary art accessible.